c-lombardi23/c-lombardi23/README.md

   - Developed a **multi-modal CNN classifier** to identify cleave defects with high precision.
   - Implemented **XGBoost & MLP regression models** to predict the exact corrective tension needed.
   - Built a **Reinforcement Learning agent** (`Stable-Baselines3`) to learn optimal correction policies in a simulated environment.
+  - Working on embedding quantized model into handset for customer use.
 - **Key Features:**
-  - **Comprehensive MLOps Pipeline:** Features a modular data factory, a hyperparameter tuning system with `KerasTuner`, and robust evaluation scripts.
+  - **Comprehensive MLOps Pipeline:** Features a CLI entry point using configuration files, a hyperparameter tuning system with `KerasTuner`, and tracking with MLFlow.
   - **Explainability:** Integrated **Grad-CAM++** to visualize model focus and ensure trustworthiness.
   - **Configuration Management:** Used **Pydantic** for robust, typed configuration, driving a flexible command-line interface.